Wilson-Raybould has the edge

 Justason Market Intelligence Inc. is a Vancouver-based market and social research firm asking the right people the right questions and delivering epiphanies.
 Justason offers the complete range of survey research and qualitative methodologies.
 The firm owns and operates Vancouver Focus® (VancouverFocus.com).

-These are the findings of two Justason Market Intelligence (JMI) surveys of citizens 18 years and older who reside in the Vancouver Granville federal electoral district (n=241) and the City of Vancouver (n=514).
-The surveys, conducted and sponsored by Justason Market Intelligence, were completed in English April 4th and 5th, 2019.
+These are the findings of two Justason Market Intelligence (JMI) surveys of citizens 18 years and older who reside in the Vancouver-Granville federal electoral district (n=241) and the City of Vancouver (n=514).
+The surveys, conducted and sponsored by Justason Market Intelligence for public education purposes, were completed in English April 4th and 5th, 2019.

 Vancouver Granville survey: The hybrid methodology combined online surveys and automated RDD landline interviews.
 A maximum of three attempts were made to reach potentially qualified individuals.
 The final weighted sample was adjusted to match the demographic distributions of the Vancouver Granville electoral district according to the 2016 Canadian census.
 Details of actual and weighted samples are provided in the data tables.
 Surveys employing non-probability sampling such as an online methodology do not report margin of error.
 For reference, the final sample of 241 would carry a margin of error of +/-6.3 percentage points 95 per cent of the time.
 The margin of error for 195 decided voters would be +/-7.0.